 The cause and effect also went the other way; coffee production has shaped the Brazilian landscape, agriculture, and society as a whole.

-From the get-go, Brazilian coffee was all about scale.
-Grow a bunch of coffee and harvest it efficiently.
+From the get-go, Brazilian coffee was all about scale and quantity; grow a bunch of coffee and harvest it efficiently.

 - Low altitudes: Increases speed of maturation and makes it easy for pickers to access